quantdrent/ESP32-Prescript-Beeper/README.md

 Feel free to do anything about this project but please give credits/attributions and if you want to feel free to tag me if u make it lol @quantdrent on tiktok

 >  this is my 3rd ever arduino project please bare with my okay ish code, if you want to fork and make a better one feel free!
+>  and some knowledge of programming a arduino/esp and soldering is needed.
 ## TODO lIST
 >  I recommend not starting on anything here until most stuff are finished